yahyavaleo/dlwpt/chapter3/exercises.md

 ### 2.c.
 Is there a version of your function that operates in place?

-Yes, there is a corresponding tensor method with a leading underscore.
+Yes, there is a corresponding tensor method with a trailing underscore.

 ```py
 a.sqrt_()